My Healing Journey

 While this was oftentimes a confusing and painful initiation, it created the foundation upon which my work now stands.
 It provided me with incredible insight into the complex inner workings of my psyche: a sort of holographic map for navigating the dynamic domain of light and shadow, and an abundance of tools for creating internal space so that our natural radiance can effortlessly emerge.

-It brings me incredible joy to be able to share the fruits of this journey with you, and to support you along your own journey home.
+It brings me incredible joy to be able to share the fruits of this journey with you, and to support you along this ongoing journey home.